01 of 05

 02 of 05

 Depending on when you visit, you may be able to get one of the metered parking spots along the streets around the Memorial.
 You'll find several spots along Harvey just west of the grounds as well as along NW 5th west of Harvey.
 Meters cost $1 for 60 minutes or 25 cents for 15 minutes, in effect from 8 a.m. to 6 p.m. every day but Sunday.

 If you're arriving with a group on a bus, the Memorial has designated bus drop-off parking at NW 6th.
 For questions regarding bus parking, you can contact the Memorial offices.

 If you're looking for a covered garage, the options are somewhat limited.
 Within a short walking distance just south of the Memorial at 4th and Harvey is the Dowell Center garage.
 It's inexpensive but there typically aren't many spots available.
 For other garages, you'll have to travel a bit further south.
 There's the Broadway/Kerr Parking garage southeast of the Memorial at Robert S. Kerr and Broadway.Continue to 5 of 5 below.

 05 of 05

 Then there's the downtown area south of the Memorial.
-Those wishing to also check out attractions such as the Myriad Gardens, Civic Center Music Hall or OKC Museum of Art should review this full breakdown of downtown parking options.
+Those wishing to also check out attractions such as the Myriad Gardens, Civic Center Music Hall, or OKC Museum of Art should review downtown parking options.